To open long positions on GBP/USD, you need:

 To open short positions on GBP/USD, you need:

-Trading is carried out just below 30 and 50 moving averages, which indicates a slight advantage for sellers of the pound.
+Trading is carried out in the area of 30 and 50 moving averages, which indicates some market uncertainty with direction.

 Note: The period and prices of moving averages are considered by the author on the H1 hourly chart and differs from the general definition of the classic daily moving averages on the daily D1 chart.